CaptainDaVinci/Tic-Tac-Toe/README.md

 #Usage

-compile the code  and run the code using :
+compile and run the code using :

 $ gcc main.c -o game
 $ ./game